 To read Bradley’s essay in entirety, please click here.

 In order to win the writing competition, participants wrote about any aspect of workers’ compensation law and were encouraged to focus on public policy, leading cases or doctrines and even statutory modifications.
-You may view the full spectrum of requirements here.

 The College of Workers’ Compensation Lawyers was founded to award and honor attorneys who have stood out in the field of Workers’ Compensation law, as Galfand Berger, LLP Attorney Brad Smith has certainly done.

 Brad has had previous comments and essays of his published in the past.
 In addition, he has provided pro bono representation to individuals and works to help those in need through both his research and legal representation.
 To view Brad’s full bio, please click here.